keboola/connection-docs/management/project/limits/index.md

 ### Project Power -- Time Credits

-Project Power Credits is proportional to the sum of the elapsed time of all jobs executed in Keboola Connection.
+Project Power Credits is proportional to the sum of the elapsed time of all jobs executed in Keboola.
 Measured in milliseconds, presented in hours (1 hour = 3,600 seconds).
 Every job consumes different amount of Project Power Credits, based on